 Turbidity can bias the results through the absorption or scattering of light.
 A second filtration may be necessary in the determination of dissolved phosphorus (PO4F) to remove this effect.

-Refractive Index interferences should be corrected for when analyzing estuarine/coastal samples.
-This can be performed by using dual-beam background correction at a different wavelength, a faster time of flight with flow injection, or by matching the salinity of the calibration standards and rinse/blank water to the salinity of the samples.
+Refractive Index interferences should be corrected for when analyzing estuarine/coastal samples (EPA 1997).
+This can be performed by using dual-beam background correction at a different wavelength, or by matching the salinity of the calibration standards and rinse/blank water to the salinity of the samples.

-iv) High concentrations of iron can cause precipitation and loss of orthophosphate.
+iv) High concentrations of ferric iron (Fe+3) can cause precipitation and loss of orthophosphate.

 Apparatus and Materials

-Continuous flow automated analytical system equipped with an auto sampler, manifold, proportioning pump, colorimeter, detector (λ = 660 nm) and a computer based data system.
-Flow injection and discrete spectrophotometric instrumentation are considered equivalent to continuous-flow systems when using the same reaction chemistry.
+Continuous flow automated analytical system equipped with an auto sampler, manifold, proportioning pump, colorimeter, detector (λ = 880 nm) and a computer-based data system.
+Flow-injection and discrete spectrophotometric instrumentation are considered equivalent to continuous-flow systems when using the same reaction chemistry.

 Phosphorus -free glassware: All glassware used in the determination must be low in residual phosphate to avoid sample/reagent contamination.
 Washing with 10-50% HCl and thoroughly rinsing with reagent water has been found to be effective.
-Some laboratories use phosphorus free detergents instead of, or before acid rinsing.
+Some laboratories use phosphorus-free detergents instead of, or before acid rinsing.
 The glassware cleaning procedure will be considered sufficient if all quality control samples are within the expected ranges.

 Reagents and Standards